This wheel of health is based on the ancient wisdom of Traditional Chinese Medicine. Let’s break it down to each month.

 June – Improve Your Physical Stamina

-Diet: Enjoy the foods that help cleanse your body, such as fresh herbs, vegetables, and seasonal fruits.
-Limit deep fried and greasy foods.
+Diet: Enjoy the foods that help cleanse your body, such as fresh herbs, bitter melon, vegetables, and seasonal fruits.
+Limit spicy and greasy foods.

-Diet: Enjoy a light diet.
+Diet: Enjoy foods that are easy to digest because our digestive function is affected by the hot weather.
 Eat more green leafy vegetables and seasonal fruits.
-Limit deep fried and greasy foods.
+Limit spicy and greasy foods.

 September – Soothe the Lungs

-Diet: Enjoy more foods with white color that can nurture your lungs, such as melon, cucumber, radish, pear, garlic, etc.
+Diet: Enjoy more foods with a white color that can nurture your lungs, such as melon, cucumber, radish, pear, mushroom, garlic, etc.

-Diet: Enjoy more foods that can nourish your lungs and improve your Yin energy, such as sesame seeds, honey, mushrooms, etc. Limit hot spicy foods.
+Diet: Enjoy more foods that can nourish your lungs and improve your Yin energy, such as sesame seeds, honey, seasonal fruits and vegetables,etc. For example, yam helps nourish the lungs, spleen, and kidneys.
+Limit hot spicy foods.

-Diet: Eat more foods that have a warm nature, such as stews, soups, ginger, etc., and eat less food that has a cold nature, such as seafood.
+Diet: Follow the principle of “nourishing yin in autumn and winter” in your diet.
+Eat more foods that have a warm nature, such as herbs and spices like ginger, cayenne, squash, and walnuts, and eat less food that has a cold nature, such as seafood.

-Diet: Enjoy more tonic foods, such as ginseng, black beans, sesame seeds, goji berries, etc. Limit cold food and drinks.
+Diet: Enjoy more tonic foods, such as black beans, sesame seeds, goji berries, etc. Limit cold food and drinks that can affect your digestive function.

 Quote